Pals: A Magnificent Medieval Village

 Arròs de Pals is a quality-guaranteed locally-produced brand

-If you fancy going for a meal featuring one of the local specialty rice dishes of the area, we recommend trying the family-run Restaurant La Vila, right on the edge of the old town.
+If you fancy going for a meal featuring one of the local speciality rice dishes of the area, we recommend trying the family-run Restaurant La Vila, right on the edge of the old town.
 They have a regular menú del día as well as a special rice menu, or you can, of course, just order à la carte.
 Whatever you choose, the food and service are always good, and they speak quite a few languages too – but it’s best to make a reservation in advance as it’s very popular indeed.

 El Xiulet de Pals brings you from Pals to the rice fields, the rice mill and some charming Empordà villages